music-encoding/guidelines/_guidelines-v4/05-mensural/02-mensuralsigns.md

 version: "v4"
 ---

-Using the mensural module, mensuration can be indicated with the attributes available on the {% include link elem="mensur" %} element.
-The {% include link elem="mensur" %} element must be located within the {% include link elem="layer" %} element, preceeding the stream of notes to be affected by the mensuration defined by it.
+When using the mensural module, mensuration can be indicated with the attributes available on the {% include link elem="mensur" %} element.
+The {% include link elem="mensur" %} element must be located within the {% include link elem="layer" %} element, preceding the stream of notes to be affected by the mensuration defined by it.

 {% include desc elem="mensur" %}